Bella Dayne

-Bella Dayne (born 8 January 1988) is a German actress.
+Bella Dayne (born Isabelle Knispel, 8 January 1988), is a German actress.
 Her credits include the television series Plebs, Humans and the BBC/Netflix miniseries Troy: Fall of a City, in which she portrayed Helen of Troy.
 In 2020 she was cast in the role of Red Spear in the Netflix original show Cursed.

 Early life and career

-Dayne was born as Isabelle Knispel in Berlin, where she also grew up.
+Dayne was born and raised in Berlin.
 In 2004, at the age of 16, she took part in the Miss East Germany contest.